SAP/spartacus-docs/_pages/fsa/fsa-updating-to-version-4.md

 ## Overview

-Patch version 3.0.1 of FSA Spartacus Libraries contains a fix related to missing dependencies detected in version 3.0.0 of FSA Spartacus libraries.
+Patch version 3.0.1 of FSA Spartacus Libraries contains a fix related to missing dependencies detected in version 3.0.0.

 ### Prerequisites